dutifuldev/claude-md-symlinker/README.md

 [`AGENTS.md`](https://agents.md/) is the industry-wide accepted way to provide context to agents.
 It is the same as CLAUDE.md, but your repo is NOT a billboard for Anthropic.
-Imagine having to include clippy.txt in your project...
+Imagine having to include a clippy.txt in your project...

 Anthropic is obstinate like a goat and it is now too late for them to back down on this convention.
 They say, "you can add a `CLAUDE.md` that imports `@AGENTS.md` 😉"